Reviews for Parabolic Theatre:

 How would you deal with a large scale invasion, or influence a government in crisis, or approach a derelict ship floating in space?

 Parabolic shows are highly interactive and responsive to audiences that choose to participate.
 We believe that audience agency is at the heart of what makes an experience immersive, and so we always try to offer the freedom to actively explore - interacting with the space, our performers and other audience members.
-Our audiences will always be given roles within the show and have the capacity to influence the narrative and outcomes.
+Our audiences will always be given a purpose for being present within the show and have the capacity to influence the narrative and outcomes.

 Led by Artistic Director, Owen Kingston, Parabolic welcomes a variety of artistic associates to collaborate on our shows and events, as writers, directors, designers and game masters.